ariannap13/ariannap13.github.io/_news/announcement_9.md

 related_posts: false
 ---

-This week I will be in Turin 🇮🇹, visiting and giving talks on my PhD research on Wednesday (CENTAI) and Friday (ISI Foundation).
+This week I will be in Turin 🇮🇹, visiting and giving talks on my PhD research on Wednesday at [CENTAI](https://centai.eu/home) and Friday at [ISI Foundation](https://isi.it/en/home).
 It's going to be an exciting week!